Tick off all 93 things to do on Brisbane’s bucket list

 55. Find Brisbane's secret bars

-Speaking of bars, step through the wardrobe to Jack Rabbits, find the pirate-themed Mermaid Lounge above Lefty’s, The Walrus Club beneath The Regatta, The Cloakroom Bar up a fire escape and Greaser down a dank driveway next to a discount chemist.
+Speaking of bars, step through the wardrobe to Jack Rabbits, find the pirate-themed Mermaid Lounge above Lefty’s, The Walrus Club beneath The Regatta and Greaser down a driveway next to a discount chemist.

 Each winter when 20,000 humpback whales migrate to the warmer waters in north Queensland, Brisbane’s Moreton Bay becomes a whale-watching paradise.
 Here the curious creatures can relax, slow down, have a play and interact with the locals (that’s you).